Raft Down the Colorado River Through the Grand Canyon

 August 28, 2023: Sunrise shoot at Wupatki, National Monument.
 This will be a great time to learn landscape techniques before you begin your journey down the Colorado River.
 Breakfast back at hotel followed by downtime then lessons in post processing and composition in our private meeting room.
 Dinner followed by 7:00 PM orientation meeting with Arizona Raft Adventures guides.

-For seven nights you’ll be sleeping under the stars, in one of the most dramatic locations in the world.
-Each day our guides and leaders will discuss locations, logistics, and plans.
-Be prepared to enjoy the cool waters of the river, amazing side canyons with streams, waterfalls and pools, and hot afternoons with cool refreshments.
-Everyone gets tents for sleeping if they choose, portable showers are available, and portable toilets are provided.
+For seven nights, you’ll be sleeping under the stars in one of the most dramatic locations in the world.
+Our guides and leaders will discuss locations, logistics, and plans each day.
+Be prepared to enjoy the cool waters of the river, fantastic side canyons with streams, waterfalls, and pools, and hot afternoons with cool refreshments.
+Everyone gets tents if they choose, portable showers are available, and portable toilets are provided.
 All cooking and food will be prepared and handled by our guides.

 September 5, 2023: This will be our final morning on the river.
-After another great breakfast and a short drift down stream, we’ll arrive at Diamond Creek take out.
+After another great breakfast and a short drift downstream, we’ll arrive at Diamond Creek takeout.
 We’ll spend time transferring all our personal items to the bus and begin our drive back to Flagstaff.
-Lunch will be served in a park along the way, and once we reach our hotel, we’ll have plenty of time to checkin, cleanup and rest for a bit before dinner.
-If the guides are able to join us for dinner, they will.
-This is a great time to reminisce of our adventure and thank them.
+Lunch will be served in a park along the way, and once we reach our hotel, we’ll have plenty of time to check in, clean up, and rest before dinner.
+If the guides can join us for dinner, they will.
+This is a great time to reminisce about our adventure and thank them.

-September 6, 2023: Breakfast at hotel, and at 9:00 AM class begins.
-You’ll be asked to share samples of your images from the expedition and receive valuable critique from your pros.
-Bring your laptop, as there will be tables and power to follow along during the post processing lessons.
-Learn how to make simple yet powerful edits to your images, crop and set the white point to reveal all the colors of the Grand Canyon.
-4:00 PM break for day followed by final group dinner and goodbyes.
+September 6, 2023: Breakfast at the hotel, and at 9:00 AM, class begins.
+You’ll be asked to share samples of your images from the expedition and receive valuable critiques from your pros.
+Bring your laptop, as there will be tables and power to follow during the post-processing lessons.
+Learn how to make simple yet powerful edits to your images, crop, and set the white point to reveal all the colors of the Grand Canyon.
+4:00 PM break for the day followed by final group dinner and goodbyes.
 This night’s stay at the Little America Hotel is included.

 September 7, 2023: Flights home anytime.